 Uroflowmetry is available in our onsite procedure room at Brisbane Urology Clinic.

-A complete open access urodynamic service is provided by Dr Katherine Gray in Brisbane, with a mobile service to Rockhampton and Mackay.
+A complete open access urodynamic service is provided by Dr Katherine Gray in Brisbane, with a mobile service to Rockhampton.

 Urodynamics is the study of lower urinary tract function and how this relates to the person’s urinary symptoms.
 It is a scientific study to assess abnormalities of the urinary tract function.